Runtime Parameters

 You can type the parameter name for a property, as long as you use the required syntax.

-You can call a runtime parameter from within a StreamSets function by simply entering the parameter name.
+You can call a runtime parameter from within an IBM StreamSets function by simply entering the parameter name.
 For example, the following expression trims leading and trailing spaces from the data in the address_column runtime parameter:

 ${str:trim(address_column)}